 Based on the reaction by the crew and to early screenings, McEntire knows that the story of these brothers is moving people’s hearts.
 Mykelti Williamson read the script and called Dowling that “God’s telling me to make this movie.”
 Frances Fisher had known McEntire from other projects, loved the script, and told him that when he got the funding, that she would show up.
 Tanner Stine and Evan Hofer, who play the brothers, told McEntire that they’d never seen a story that targeted people their age.
 “It was really kind of magical,” McEntire shared, “contagious enthusiasm once people started jumping on board.”

 Dowling comes back to the film’s inclusivity again and again, and his desire to reach a broader audience.
 “I don’t want the audience to feel like they’re not in the club, or for anyone to feel like they can’t watch because they don’t believe what I do.
 Faith should be organic, a layer in there to captivate people and get them to understand the characters first,” he explained.
 “I know we’ve made a great movie, that will capture the audience and take them on a journey, even if they just came to see a movie about football!”

-Audiences will get to decide for themselves soon, as Run the Race arrives in theaters.
+Audiences will get to decide for themselves soon, as Run the Race is available digitally now.